Building inclusivity and understanding with a glossary of neurodiversity associated terms and phrases

 [As defined by the Autism Society]

-Observed each April, Autism Acceptance Month celebrates the unique perspectives of those living with autism spectrum disorder (ASD).
-The month highlights the work the Autism Society is doing to create connections and empower everyone in the ASD community to embrace their uniqueness and live fully.9
+Observed each April, Autism Acceptance Month celebrates people with autism and the unique perspectives of living with autism spectrum disorder (ASD).
+The month highlights the work the Autism Society is doing to create connections and empower autistic people and everyone in the ASD community to embrace their uniqueness and live fully.9

 National Disability Employment Awareness Month (NDEAM)